20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Families, ballet lovers, and holiday tradition seekers

 The National Ballet of Canada’s The Nutcracker is one of Toronto’s most cherished holiday traditions.
-This breathtaking production brings the classic ballet to life with dazzling costumes, grand sets, and a mesmerizing performance that captivates audiences of all ages.
+This breathtaking production brings the classic story to life with grand sets, dazzling costumes, and captivating performances that enchant audiences of all ages.

 Planning to go?
-Tickets sell out fast, so it’s best to book early when they go on sale in the fall.
+Tickets tend to sell out quickly, so it’s best to book early when they’re released in the fall.

-Whether you’re a local or visiting Toronto in December, watching The Nutcracker is a magical way to celebrate the holiday season and experience one of the city’s most iconic festive events.
+Whether you’re a local or visiting Toronto in December, seeing The Nutcracker is a magical way to celebrate the season – and experience one of the city’s most iconic holiday events.

 Winter Day Trips from Toronto